-The inner edge of the geometrically thin accretion disk in the equatorial plane around the black hole is given by the innermost stable circular orbit (ISCO), \risco.
-The Keplerian velocity of the accretion disk is \citep{bardeen1972}
+The inner edge of the geometrically thin accretion disk in the equatorial plane around the BH is given by the innermost stable circular orbit (ISCO), \risco.
+The Keplerian velocity of the accretion disk is \citep{bardeen1972}:

-where \diskradius is the spherical radius, \sphericalradius, measured in the metric equatorial plane, that is, the disk radius.
+where \diskradius is the spherical radius, \sphericalradius, measured in the metric equatorial plane, namely, the disk radius.

-The Lorentz-factor, in general and for circular equatorial orbits, is \citep{bardeen1972}
+The Lorentz-factor, in general and for circular equatorial orbits \citep{bardeen1972}, is

-We use the common assumption \citep[e.g.,][]{miniutti2004,niedzwiecki2005,niedzwiecki2008,wilkins2012}, that the primary source is co-rotating with the accretion disk.
-This assumption is more plausible than a stationary source if one posits that the primary source consists of material ejected from the disk and some kind of (partial) angular momentum conservation holds.
-For rings outside the ISCO, $\ringradius \geq \risco$, the angular velocity of the source is the Keplerian velocity of the accretion disk at distance $\diskradius = \ringradius$.
+We use the common assumption \citep[e.g.,][]{miniutti2004,niedzwiecki2005,niedzwiecki2008,wilkins2012} that the primary source is corotating with the accretion disk.
+This assumption is more plausible than a stationary source if we are positing that the primary source consists of material ejected from the disk and some kind of (partial) angular momentum conservation holds.
+For rings outside the ISCO, $\ringradius \geq \risco$, the angular velocity of the source is the Keplerian velocity of the accretion disk at distance, $\diskradius = \ringradius$.
 Following \citet{niedzwiecki2008}, inside the ISCO, $\ringradius < \risco$, the angular velocity of the ring, \OmegaSource, is assumed to be constant and given by the disk velocity at \risco.
-The only nonzero component of 3-velocity is, therefore,
+The only nonzero component of the three-velocity is, therefore,

 For $\ringradius = 0$, $v_{\varphi} = 0$, meaning a stationary point source.
-However, we stress that the actual velocity in the plunging region inside the ISCO is more complicated, as radial and vertical components of the velocity become non-negligible \citep[see, e.g.,][]{pu2016, mummery2023}, thus beaming of the photons in the direction of motion will redistribute the resulting disk irradiation \citep[see, e.g.,][]{niedzwiecki2008,dauser2013}.
-We also note that the \relxill model allows for a vertical velocity of the primary source and, therefore, includes the beaming of the flux in the direction of the rotation axis.
-Contrary to the case of a co-rotating source, a static source ($v_{\varphi} = 0$, but note frame dragging, $\omega$) will boost less photons to the outer disk and there will be less of a Doppler shift, such that the blueshift in the line decreases \citep[see, e.g.,][for a comparison of static and co-rotating ring sources]{niedzwiecki2008}.
+However, we stress that the actual velocity in the plunging region inside the ISCO is more complicated, as radial and vertical components of the velocity become non-negligible \citep[see, e.g.,][]{pu2016, mummery2023}.
+Thus, the photons that are beamed in the direction of motion will redistribute the resulting disk irradiation \citep[see, e.g.,][]{niedzwiecki2008,dauser2013}.
+We also note that the \relxill model allows for a vertical velocity of the primary source and, therefore, it includes the beaming of the flux in the direction of the rotation axis.
+Contrary to the case of a corotating source, a static source ($v_{\varphi} = 0$, but note frame dragging, $\omega$) will boost less photons to the outer disk and there will be less of a Doppler shift, such that the blueshift in the line decreases \citep[see, e.g.,][for a comparison of static and corotating ring sources]{niedzwiecki2008}.